hkotek/hkotek.com/_posts/2026-05-05-protext-misgendering.md

 Text transformation is one of the most common things people use AI assistants for.
 Summarize this email.
 Rewrite this for a different audience.
 Make this sound less technical.
 These are everyday tasks, and every one of them is an opportunity for a model to change who a person is in the text, to assign them a gender they don't have, or to override the one they do.
 The rates here are not small.
 This is a systematic, predictable, replicable pattern.

 I want to be clear that this isn't about malicious intent.
 The model doesn't "know" it's misgendering anyone.
 But it doesn't need to know.
 It just needs to be trained on biased data and then deployed at scale, and the harm takes care of itself.
+If biased assumptions are found in one part of the model's behavior, it stands to reason that they also occur elsewhere --- and have real world consequences --- in places that might be harder to detect, but are just as real.

 ## A note on our assumptions about gender